 For example, think about a terminated HR staff person who had months of new employee paperwork in her drawer.
 The employees had not been enrolled in healthcare insurance.

-05Don't Let the Employee Believe That the Decision Is Not Final
+05Don't Let Them Think the Decision Is Not Final

 Because employees don’t believe that you will fire them in the first place, nor in many cases, that they deserve to be fired, don’t allow the employee to believe that there is an opportunity to affect your decision.